 Because walls appear to be invulnerable, they also thus become the Bible's image of misplaced trust.
 People risked putting confidence in themselves and their structures rather than in God.
 This of course is going to have a connection and a parallel between what I am saying here in terms of walls going around a city and the human body.

-Psalm 139:14 I will praise you; for I am fearfully and wonderfully made: marvelous are your works; and that my soul knows right well.
+Psalm 139:14 I will praise You, for I am fearfully and wonderfully made; marvelous are Your works, and that my soul knows very well.

 Men may put a title on a disease and call it polio, or call it cancer, or pneumonia, and feel that we have become a helpless victim of it.
 But in reality what has occurred is that the immune system has become compromised, has become weakened through a series of stresses, and has been made unable to defend the body.
 In other words, the body's defensive structure—its immune system—has been scaled, or has been tunneled under, or has been battered into submission, or as we might say, it has been burned and has lost its ability to defend us.

 In other words, there are reasons why our defensive structure, our immune system, becomes compromised, becomes weakened.
-It has been made to be unable to do the job that God this fearfully and wonderful system to do.
+It has been made to be unable to do the job that God gave it, this fearfully and wonderfully made system to do.

 I know that I am greatly simplifying the circumstances here.
 I also know that what I am saying is basically right on target.
 For example, there are at any given time cancer cells present in anyone's body, but our body's immune system makes antibodies to defend it from allowing them to gain the upper hand.
 Even if a brand new invader it has never faced before enters our body, our immune system will, on its own, because God designed it to do this, work to produce an entirely new antibody to fight the new invader.